Best Dog Crate For Your Dog

 - Usually more expensive than other types of crate.

 - Some puppies may get paws, tail, etc., caught between wire and cause injury.

 There are a wide variety of plastic crates on the market with different options.
-I think the best dog crate in this category are the ones that have breathable holes on all four sides.

 Below are the benefits on the whole: